Rasmus Würtz: International career

 While playing for Skive, Würtz represented Denmark in various youth national teams, and competed at the 2000 Under-17 European Championship.
 Würtz was a part of the Danish squad for the 2001 European Under-18 Championship, where he was one of Denmark's best players.
 In the spring 2002, he was named 2001 Danish Under-19 Player of the Year.

 Würtz made his debut for the Denmark under-21 national team in August 2002.
 He played 17 under-21 national team matches until February 2005, taking over for Jan Kristiansen as team captain in September 2004.
 He debuted for the senior Danish national team on 2 June 2005, in a 1–0 friendly match win against Finland.
-He came on the pitch as a substitute for Danish team captain Jon Dahl Tomasson, and was supposed to hand over the captain's armband to Thomas Gravesen.
+He came on the pitch as a substitute for Danish team captain Jon Dahl Tomasson, and was supposed to hand over the captain's armband to Thomas Gravesen who had a bold head.
 When he approached Gravesen, he was told to take the armband himself and thus he captained the Danish national team for the final nine minutes of his debut game.

 Having received his senior debut for Denmark, Würtz captained the Danish under-21 national team, as it qualified for the 2006 European Under-21 Championship in May 2006.
 He was the Danish under-21 team captain at the tournament, playing full-time in Denmark's three matches, and scored a goal against the Italian u-21s.
 Following Denmark's exit from the tournament, he ended his under-21 national team career due to age restrictions, having played 29 under-21 national team matches in all.
 He was nominated for the Danish league national team squad, a selection of the best Danish Superliga players, to tour U.S., El Salvador and Honduras in January 2007.
 He was named team captain, and started in all three games of the tour.

 Würtz played eight and ninth national team games in his first months at F.C.
 Copenhagen, before he was dropped from international selection.
 After his return to AaB, he was once more in the periphery of the national team.
 He was called up for the Danish league national football team, and played three games for the team in January 2010.